Why Lease A Nissan Interstar?

 All versions of the Nissan Interstar are powered by the same 2.3-litre Twin Turbo diesel engine, which offers power and long service intervals of every two years or 25,000 miles.
 You’ll find this engine under the bonnet of every body type, including the panel van, box van, platform, chassis, tipper and dropside versions.

-Payloads of up to 1587kg are available at the top end of the range with a maximum load volume of up to 17 cubic metres - the box van version increases that load volume to 22 cubic metres.
+Payloads of up to 1587kg are available at the top end of the panel van range and there's a a maximum load volume of 17 cubic metres in the L4H3 version - the largest box van version increases that load volume to 21.7 cubic metres.

 In the panel van version, you can choose to spec the bulkhead as full steel (provides a completely separate loadspace and cabin), windowed steel (provides a single window in the full bulkhead) and open (the bulkhead is replaced with a metal grill panel behind the driver’s seat only).

-The panel van’s loadspace is accessible through 270-degree dual barn doors at the back of the vehicle, with a maximum aperture size of 1580mm wide by up to 1724mm high.
-The side sliding doors are 1270mm wide, which is more than enough to slide a Euro pallet in from the side.
+The panel van’s loadspace is accessible through 270-degree dual barn doors at the back of the vehicle, with a maximum aperture size of 1580mm wide by up to 1820mm high, depending on model.
+The side sliding doors on all but the L1 van are 1270mm wide, which is more than enough to slide a Euro pallet in from the side.

 Nissan Interstar Drive & Trim